Lorenzobattistela/crafting-interpreters/notes.md

 }
 ```

 What did you expect it to do?
 Is it what you think it should do?
-What does analgous code in other languages you are familiar with do?
+What does analogous code in other languages you are familiar with do?
 What do you think users will expect this to do?

+It prints 3 (gets the old a = 1 and sum it up with 2).
+I think this is a fair behavior and i'd expect this, mainly because since you're defining a new a in a new scope but you're referring to an a that is already defined, makes sense to get the defined one on definition.
+It's different then, after printing, if we'd like to do a = a + 3 again, then we should get the a from this scope (which is 3 and would result in 6).
+But this seems like a programmer naming problem as well if someone thinks this is not good behavior.
+Reading this code makes me think that referring to the global variable a is the intended (from the programmer).